 Pricing and Support

 The pricing for the shared hosting plans seem high, but the issue is compounded by the fact there isn’t any information on how much disk space or traffic is included in the packages displayed on the website.
 Oddly, the reseller packages seem much better priced, which could be indicative of its customer base made up of website design agencies.

 None of the plans can be purchased online, which is quite outdated and a bit frustrating.
 Instead, you need to email the company for a quote.
 SSL certificates, domain names, and VAT are all added costs to consider (on top of the premium price tag).

 You can contact Webservice by email or phone only (it’s pretty proud of the fact that it doesn’t use social media, live chat, or VOIP), however, there’s a decent help center with various help documents.
 It’s worth noting that while the main website is in Dutch and English, the support pages are in Dutch (although translated via a Google plugin easily).

-My customer experience was limited by the fact I sent the team an email on a weekday afternoon and waited several days for a reply, which never arrived.
+My customer experience was hindered because I sent the team an email on a weekday afternoon and waited for several days without receiving a reply.